 Cluster Munition Ban Policy

-Summary: Non-signatory Equatorial Guinea has never publicly commented on cluster munitions or its position on joining the convention.
-However, it voted in favor of a key United Nations (UN) resolution promoting the convention in December 2018.
+Ten-Year Review: Non-signatory Equatorial Guinea has never publicly commented on cluster munitions or its position on joining the convention.
+However, it has voted in favor of key annual United Nations (UN) resolutions promoting the convention, most recently in December 2018.
 Equatorial Guinea is not known to have ever used, produced, transferred, or stockpiled cluster munitions.

 The Republic of Equatorial Guinea has not acceded to the Convention on Cluster Munitions.